Ethereal-OS/ethereal__changelogs/README.md

-# 👻 Ethereal OS | ENIGMA | STABLE
+# 👻 Ethereal OS | ELEGANCE | STABLE

 ## 🌍✨ Introduction
-Enigma – Unravel the Future is here!
+ELEGANCE – Unravel the Future is here!
 This update brings Android 14 enhancements, exciting new features, performance boosts, and essential bug fixes.

 ---